-

 One of the key points of the Charter is the need to manage tourist flows more effectively, to ensure a quality experience for visitors and preserve the liveability of local communities.

-The mayor of Capri, Paolo Falco, proposed limiting the number of landings on the island, while the mayor of Naples and president of ANCI, Gaetano Manfredi, highlighted the urgency of rethinking the existing regulatory mechanisms.
+The mayor of Capri, Paolo Falco, proposed limiting the number of landings on the island, while the mayor of Naples and president of ANCI, Gaetano Manfredi, highlighted the urgent need to rethink existing regulatory mechanisms.

 Concrete proposals for sustainable tourism

-Among the proposals put forward by the mayors, the establishment of Special Tourist Zones (ZTS) stands out, which would allow municipalities to manage tourist flows more flexibly, regulating access and entry times.
+Among the proposals put forward by the mayors, the establishment of Special Tourist Zones (ZTS) stands out, which would allow municipalities to manage tourist flows more flexibly by regulating access and entry times.

-Furthermore, greater flexibility was requested in the hiring of temporary staff and in local taxation, to meet the needs associated with the high influx of visitors.
+Furthermore, greater flexibility was requested in hiring temporary staff and in local taxation, to meet the needs associated with the high influx of visitors.

 The president of the Senate tourism commission, Luca De Carlo, promised to welcome the mayors' proposals and translate them into concrete actions, recognizing the fundamental role of municipalities in land management.